raja045/CEHv12_Ultimate_Study_Guide/7 - Wireless Network Hacking.md

 - **MAC Filter** - only allows certain MAC addresses on a network
   - Easily broken because you can sniff out MAC addresses already connected and spoof it
   - Tools for spoofing include **SMAC** and **TMAC**
-- **Key Reinstallation Attack** (KRACK) - Works by exploiting the 4-way handshake of the WPA2 protocol by forciing Nonce reuse
-  - Works against all modern protected Wi-Fi Networks

 ### <u>Wireless Encryption Attacks</u>